P1G30N17/hangman/README.md

 ### Page Testing

+- I have checked that the game loads a new game correctly after each attempt, success or failure included.
-- I have checked that all the navbar links work correctly and take the user to the correct pages.
+- I have checked that all on screen keyboard buttons return the correct keystroke.
-- I have checked that all submission buttons are active and submit the user's input to the Code Institute form dump page with the correct attributes.
+- I have checked that the hint button reveals the correct word hint linked to its associated word.
-- I have checked that all user input requests are correct, and inform the user when an input request is incorrect or empty.

 ### Bugs

-- When testing the project in Mozilla Firefox I encountered an error when trying to remove the number spinner from the number input request on the Submit Results page, I used the following code to solve the problem:
-- #submit-results-form input[type='number'] {
-    -moz-appearance: textfield;
-}
+- I have found on the rare occasion that the game will load the same word twice in a row.
+This is due to the word being selected randomly from a list of words.
+As the size of the list is increased the probability of this bug occuring will be less but not zero.
+A potential fix could be to add an if statement remembering the numbers of previous words pulled from the list and excluding those from future word pulls.

 ### Validator Testing